 The Nnsacf_NSAC service provides the service capability for the NF Service Consumer (e.g. AMF, SMF or primary NSACF) to request admission control for UEs accessing a specific network slice, or for PDU sessions to be established to a specific network slice.
+This service also provides the service capability for the NF Service Consumer (e.g. NSACF) to fetch/update the maximum number of UEs and/or the maximum number of PDU sessions for an NSACF, in case of roaming or hierarchical NSAC architecture.

 The following are the key functionalities of this NF service:

 - Request the NSACF to control the number of UEs registered to a specific network slice, e.g. perform availability check and update the number of UEs registered to a specific network slice;